quipucords/quipucords-ui/CONTRIBUTING.md

 > Updating elements with these attributes, or settings, should be done with the knowledge "you are affecting" the testing team's ability to test.
 > And it is recommended you coordinate with the testing team before altering these attributes, settings.

-1. Attribute `data-ouia-component-id`
+1. Attribute `data-ouia-component-id`, or `ouiaId` attributes
-   - `data-ouia-component-id=""` is preferred way of identifying elements by testing team.
+   - this is the preferred way of identifying elements for the testing team
    - Most of the time, React prop is `ouiaId`.
-Some PatternFly elements don't support it, in which case you can use standard DOM prop `data-ouia-component-id`, `data-test`, `name` or `id`.
+Some PatternFly elements don't support it, in which case you can use standard DOM prop `data-ouia-component-id`, `name` or `id`, or consult with the testing team for the preferred alternative.
    - Use `ouiaId` even if it seems to duplicate value of `name` or another attribute.
    - See [PatternFly documentation on OUIA](https://www.patternfly.org/developer-resources/open-ui-automation/).
-2. Attribute `data-test`
-   - DOM attributes with `data-test=""` are used by the testing team as a means to identify specific DOM elements.
-   - To use simply place `data-test="[your-id-coordinated-with-testing-team]`" onto a DOM element.

 </details>